Grow Your Accounting Business Online With WordPress

 Michael Alter, http://www.accountingweb.com/technology/accounting-software/tips-for-improving-your-website

-For more information about the benefits and advantages of using the WordPress content management system (CMS), see these articles:
+For more information about the benefits and advantages of using the WordPress Content Management System (CMS), see these articles:

-Practical Tips For Improving Your Website
+Practical Tips To Improve Your Website

-Improve Your Web Pages
+Basic Web Pages

-Services Page
+Services And Products Page

-It will include all the services you offer, such as:
+This page should include all the services you offer, such as:

-- Taxation – preparation, planning, reviewing, auditing, advising, problem resolution
+- Taxation – preparation, planning, reviewing, auditing, advice, problem resolution

 - Investment strategies

-- Corporate accounting
+- Corporate finance

 - Wealth creation